 Updating a Book to an Audiobook

-It’s different if you’ve published a print book or an e-book; creating and publish your audiobook is not the same.
+It’s different if you’ve published a print book or an e-book; creating and publishing your audiobook is not the same.
 It might be compared to a book read aloud, but it isn’t as simple as that.
 It necessitates “adaptation.”

 The most crucial thing you should verify is that your sourcebook is in excellent shape.
-Before you start thinking about the audiobook “adaptation,” make sure the print book or eBook has been professionally proofread and edited manuscript.
+Before you start thinking about the audiobook “adaptation,” make sure the print book or eBook has been professionally proofread and edited the manuscript.

 - First, audiobooks should be enticing to listen to, not condescending.

 - Second, remember that one print book page usually equals one minute of an audiobook.
 People will pay attention if the book is as groundbreaking and essential as Stephen Hawking’s works.
 If not, then readers might not mind listening to a six-hour audiobook.
 You have to be an author of such caliber.
 You need to be realistic and stick to creating one or two hours’ worth of audio content.